slint-ui/slint/docs/builtin_elements.md

 #### Path Using SVG Path Elements

-The shape of the path can also be described using elements that resemble the SVG path commands but use the `.60` markup syntax.
+The shape of the path can also be described using elements that resemble the SVG path commands but use the `.slint` markup syntax.
 The earlier example using SVG commands can also be written like that:

 ```60
 Example := Path {